Gaurav-Shinde/RateMyClass/README.md

   - config.php must be edited with your MySQL server information
   - register2.php and reset2.php must be changed with your PHPMailer information (to send verification emails)

+## Permissions and Restrictions of use
+This repo may be cloned and its code may be used, however credit must be given to Gaurav Shinde and Robert Ni for any modifications or use of the files and code in this repo.